Top 9 facts to know about Feature Driven Development

-FDD has a concept of feature teams who have their own tasks and responsibilities.
+FDD has a concept of feature teams who have their tasks and responsibilities.
 Design decisions can be contributed freely as per the requirements.

 8. Scaled to large projects

 Feature Driven Development allows adding different modules and components in the project while development of the same thus providing flexibility.
-Another factor that hasn’t to be mind is about the consistency of the component separately.
+Another factor that hasn’t to be mind is about the consistency of the part separately.

 9. An Inclusive Methodology